 I updated my solar system renders.
 They now use perspective projection, and are uploaded to Wikipedia in WebP format instead of GIF.
-MediaWiki and some Web browsers aren’t fully compatible with the WebP format yet, however.
+The MediaWiki thumbnail generator and some Web browsers don’t fully understand the WebP format yet, however.

 I have been busy creating illustrations for Wikipedia.
 They can be seen on my user page at Wikimedia Commons.
 Most of them involve the spherical or elliptical coordinate systems somehow.